-\textit{(1)} To the best of our knowledge, this work is the first to formulate EV AMoD system vehicle rebalancing as a robust and constrained multi-agent reinforcement learning problem under model uncertainty.
-Via a proper design of the state, action, reward, cost constraints, and uncertainty set, we set our goal as minimizing the rebalancing cost while balancing the city's charging utilization and service quality, under model uncertainty.
+\textit{(1)} To the best of our knowledge, this work is the first to formulate EV AMoD system vehicle rebalancing as a robust and constrained MARL problem under model uncertainty.
+Via a proper design of the state, action, reward, cost constraints, and uncertainty set, we set our goal as minimizing the rebalancing distance while balancing the city's charging utilization and service quality, under model uncertainty.

 \textit{(2)} We design a robust and constrained MARL algorithm (ROCOMA) to efficiently train robust policies.
-The proposed algorithm adopts the centralized training and decentralized execution (CTDE) framework and develops the first robust natural policy gradient (NPG) to improve the efficiency of policy training.
+The proposed algorithm adopts the centralized training and decentralized execution (CTDE) framework.
+We also develop the robust natural policy gradient (RNPG) in robust and constrained MARL for the first time.

 \textit{(3)} We run experiments based on real-world E-taxi system data.
 We show that our proposed algorithm performs better in terms of reward and fairness, which are increased by 19.6\%, and 75.8\%, respectively, compared with a non-robust MARL-based method when model uncertainty is present.